-During the autumn semester of 2025, Humlab is offering several workshops aimed at strengthening general competence in artificial intelligence, as well as a number of workshops focused on specific tools or thematic areas.
+During the spring semester of 2026, Humlab is offering several workshops aimed at strengthening general competence in artificial intelligence, as well as a number of workshops focused on specific tools or thematic areas.
 The goal is to provide participants with both a broad understanding of the opportunities and challenges of AI, and a deeper insight into how particular tools can be used in practice.

 Unsplash.